-A reflection of country's unique ethnic and religious composition can be found in most of the festivals in Kazakhstan.
-The customs of the nomadic people and the Middle Eastern influences can be easily recognized while enjoying the traditional festivals of the country.
+A reflection of the country's unique ethnic and religious composition can be found in most of the festivals in Kazakhstan.
+The customs of the nomadic people and the Middle Eastern influences can be easily recognised while enjoying the traditional festivals of the country.
 Usually, during the festivals, people of Kazakhstan wear traditional Kazakh clothes and enjoy holidays with games, horseracing, singing, dancing and much more.

-Constitution Day - 28 Jan:
+Constitution Day - August 30

-St. Valentine's Day - 14th February:
+St. Valentine's Day - February 14

-On this day, people exchange the gifts and cards to express their love and care about each other.
+On this day, people exchange gifts and cards to express their love and care about each other.
 Mostly the youngsters take more interest to rejoice this day.

-International Women's day - 8 March:
+International Women's Day - March 8

-Kazakhstan Nations Unity Holiday / Labour day - 1 May:
+Kazakhstan Nations Unity Holiday / Labour day - May 1

 Also famous as the Kazakhstan Nations Unity Holiday, 1st may – Labor day commemorates the Kazakh workers through street festivals and parades.

-Victory day - 9 May:
+Victory Day - May 9

-Republic Day - 25 October:
+Republic Day - October 25

-Independence Day - 16 December:
+Independence Day - December 16

-Russian Orthodox Easter:
+Russian Orthodox Easter

 The second Sunday in April brings the celebration of the resurrection of Jesus.
 Special bread is known as "Kulich", is baked for this festival.